rashidsuleymanov/api.onlyoffice.com/site/pages/Docs/Docs API/Get Started/How It Works/Mobile integration/index.md

 To access the editor features in your mobile application, integrate it with ONLYOFFICE editors via the WebView component - a system component that is responsible for opening web pages within applications.
 After that, users will be able to view, create and edit text documents, spreadsheets, and presentations, fill out and read PDFs directly on their iOS or Android devices.

-Please note that ONLYOFFICE mobile web editors are available only for commercial builds of [Enterprise](https://www.onlyoffice.com/docs-enterprise.aspx) and [Developer](https://www.onlyoffice.com/developer-edition.aspx) editions.
+> Please note that ONLYOFFICE mobile web editors are available only for commercial builds of [Enterprise](https://www.onlyoffice.com/docs-enterprise.aspx) and [Developer](https://www.onlyoffice.com/developer-edition.aspx) editions.

-* iOS
+## iOS
-* Android

 In this section, we will look at the integration process via [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview) using the mobile demo sample for iOS which is available on [GitHub](https://github.com/ONLYOFFICE/editors-webview-ios).

 ## Integration based on the ONLYOFFICE test sample

-This example demonstrates how to integrate ONLYOFFICE mobile web editors with the ONLYOFFICE [test or DMS sample](/editors/demopreview).
+This example demonstrates how to integrate ONLYOFFICE mobile web editors with the ONLYOFFICE [test or DMS sample](../../Language-specific%20examples/index.md).

 ![iOS integration via test sample](/assets/images/editor/ios-test-sample.png)